 4. Install the client certificate and its private key with the ws-sqlekm-cert-install.exe tool.
 It is installed to the Web Services SQLEKM bin directory, for example C:\Program Files\nCipher\WebServices\SQLEKM\bin.
 It expects the client certificate to be a PFX file that contains a single certificate and the associated private key.

 The PFX must not contain the full certificate chain.

-To install the client certificate to a specific store, use the --install option, specify the PFX file, the associated password (if applicable), and the certificate store:

-ws-sqlekm-cert-install.exe --install -p <password> -s My -x <client_certificate.pfx>
+To install the client certificate to a specific store, use the --install option, specify the ws-sqlekm-cert-install.exe --install -p <password> -s My -x <client_certificate.pfx>